vegas-viz/Vegas/README.md

 import vegas.sparkExt._
 ```

-This adds the following new methods:
+This adds the following new method:

 * withDataFrame(df: DataFrame)

-In the first case, each DataFrame column is exposed as a field keyed using the column's name.
+Each DataFrame column is exposed as a field keyed using the column's name.

 ### Flink integration
 ---